makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 "Really?"
 Sélène blinked.
 "I mean, I guess it fits.
 Madame Malina with a wicked pack of cards."

-Malina laughed and shook her head, "I'm no clairvoyant.
-I did make us food, though.
+"I'm no clairvoyant, more like something between a therapist and a mom."
+Malina laughed and shook her head, "I did make us food, though.
 Ready to eat now?"

-"You foresaw me being hungry, at least."

 The two ate at the dining room table, though the 'dining room' was simply a handy spot next to the kitchen.